Department of Agricultural and

 - Bachelor of Science and Master of Science in Agricultural and Applied Economics, non-thesis option

 Admission to these programs allows students to count 6 dual hours of undergraduate coursework toward these degrees.
-Application should be made during the first semester of the junior year following procedures available from graduate program coordinators in the department.
+Application should be made during the first semester of the junior year following procedures available from the graduate program coordinator in the department

-Master’s programs in the Department of Agricultural and Applied Economics require either a minimum of 30 hours of graduate credit for the M.S. thesis option or a minimum of 36 hours for the M.S. non-thesis option and the Master of Agribusiness degree.
-A student seeking a M.S. degree in agricultural and applied economics may choose courses to emphasize agribusiness and trade or resource policy and development.
+The Master of Science in Agricultural and Applied Economics requires either a minimum of 30 hours of graduate credit for the thesis option or a minimum of 36 hours for the non-thesis option.
+The Master of Agribusiness requires 36 hours.
+A student seeking a M.S. in Agricultural and Applied Economics may choose courses to emphasize agribusiness and trade or resource policy and development.

 The doctoral program in agricultural and applied economics requires a minimum of 70 credit hours of coursework beyond the baccalaureate degree and at least 20 credit hours for dissertation.
 The program is designed to develop a broad-based competence in advanced economic theory, techniques of quantitative analysis, and public administration of agricultural and economic issues.
 Two options are offered for the Doctor of Philosophy degree in the agricultural and applied economics program.
 The first option allows graduate students to select a minor of their choice in business administration, finance, mathematics, public administration, statistics, sociology, or other possible areas of study.
 The program has been designed to take advantage of the strengths of the department and areas of interest to students.
 The second option allows graduate students to select a minor in personal financial planning, a joint Ph.D. program between the department and the College of Human Sciences.
 Completion of the doctoral program in agricultural and applied economics with a minor in personal financial planning qualifies graduates to take a test administered by the Certified Financial Planning Board of Standards to become Certified Financial Planners.